danobi/dxuuu.xyz/src/aot-bpftrace.md

 This page serves as a design document for bpftrace AOT compilation support.
 Design is currently a work-in-progress and will be (somewhat) regularly updated.

+## Background

+* AOT is motivated by the following technical concerns:
+  * Shipping/running LLVM onto prod hosts is resource-heavy (binary size, memory consumption)
+  * Time to first trace is slow for dynamic bpftrace b/c we have to do all the AST passes AND setup runtime resources, where for AOT bpftrace we can just do runtime resource setup
+  * Dynamically compiled bpftrace scripts cannot be easily signed

 ## Overall design

 * Ship a fully executable runtime shim with bpftrace